-• The person or group of persons specified as the administrator by the instrument under which the plan is operated;

-• The plan sponsor/employer if an administrator is not so designated; or

-• Any other person prescribed by regulations of the Secretary of Labor if an administrator is not designated and a plan sponsor cannot be identified.
+- The person or group of persons specified as the administrator by the instrument under which the plan is operated; - The plan sponsor/employer if an administrator is not so designated; or - Any other person prescribed by regulations of the Secretary of Labor if an administrator is not designated and a plan sponsor cannot be identified.

-2b.
-A plan administrator must have an EIN for reporting purposes.
+Line 2b.-A plan administrator must have an EIN for reporting purposes.
 Enter the plan administrator's nine-digit EIN here.
-If the plan administrator does not have an EIN, apply for one as explained in 1b above.
+If the plan administrator does not have an EIN, apply for one as explained in the instructions for line 1b on page 8.